tom-brulin/adonis6-amqp/README.md

 ## Introduction

-AMQP provider for AdonisJS.
+Typesafe AMQP provider for AdonisJS 6.
 Feel free to contribute or give suggestions.

 ## Quick setup